YanPetrov7/country-info-app/README.md

 cp .env.example .env
 ```

-4. Configure environment variables in `.env`
+4. Configure environment variables in `.env` (or use the default ones).

 5. Start PostgreSQL database:
 ```bash